emzarts/all/README.md

   * SONO Industries is a small JavaScript game that is currently in progress.
 It is based on a story written by Rachel Boal.
 * [Clickbait](https://emzarts.github.io/PWAtest1/)
   * This is a fun and simple project I made to learn more about JavaScript.
 It is also a progressive web app.
+  * Clickbait can also be installed like a chrome app [here](https://github.com/emzarts/clickbait-app).
 * [HTML and CSS iPhone](https://codepen.io/emzarts/details/MbvJoe/)
   * This is a mockup iPhone made with HTML and CSS.
 When the home button is pressed the phone unlocks and displays images that can be viewed by clicking the screen.
 * [Sustainability in Wilton](https://emzarts.github.io/apes-passion-project/index.html)